Course Title: Art - Grade 4 Department ArtGrade Level: 4Time Per Day/Week: 45 minutesLength of Course: Year

 Standardized Assessments: N/A

 Description of Course:Grade 4 art is aligned to the PDE art standards.
 Students attend scheduled art classes taught by highly qualified teachers.
 The art program offers a planned curriculum in design, drawing, painting, printmaking, clay, crafts, and sculpture.
 Grade 4 focuses on differentiating between organic and geometric shapes, creating depth on a 2D plane, experimenting with hand-building techniques, and exploring the significance of color.
 They will develop vocabulary and craftsmanship through project-based learning.
 Students have opportunities for visual self-expression using a wide variety of tools, materials, and techniques.
-Students rotate between multiple unique art classrooms through the school year to provide diverse opportunities.
+Students rotate between multiple unique art classrooms throughout the school year to provide diverse opportunities.
 The goal of the Art program is to enable students to explore different types of Art media and spark a lifelong interest in Art.

 Grade Level: 4Time Per Day/Week: Meeting once per 5-day rotation for 45 minutes each for a total of only 36 class meetings per year